 Step 3: Control

-The final step of achieving results from IoT is to control the IoT devices.
+The final step of achieving results and realising the IoT value is to control the IoT devices.
 This could involve remotely accessing devices, and monitoring their status or even remotely operating them.

 For example, you could change the settings on construction equipment from a central office, or operate survey drones to confirm the situation on-site.